aws-samples/amazon-eks-gmsa/eks-deployments/instance-domain-join.md

 BootstrapArguments: --feature-gates="WindowsGMSA=true"
 ```

+*gMSA is a beta feature in Kubernetes 1.16 and stable from Kubernetes 1.18 onwards.
+Hence, the feature flag is enabled by default from 1.16 onwards, so the above step is not required for 1.16 onwards.*

 ```powershell
 ##### ACTION REQUIRED - START #####
 $eksWindowsStack = "xxxxx" # Name of the Cloudformation stack that created EKS Windows worker nodes.